-Place, also known as distribution, refers to the component of the marketing mix that deals with getting the right products to the customer in the most convenient and most cost-effective way.
-Firms do this through means of channels of distribution, such as wholesalers, sales agents and retailers.
+Place, also known as distribution refers to the component of the marketing mix that deals with getting the right products to the customer in the most convenient and most cost-effective way.
+Firms do this through different channels, of distribution, such as the use of wholesalers, retailers and sales agents.